p16i/segmentation-speed-benchmark/README.md

-# Tokenizatin Speed Benchmark
+# Segmentation Speed Benchmark
-Utility scripts for benchmarking Thai tokenizers on a cloud server.
+Utility scripts for benchmarking Thai segmenters on a cloud server (AWS).
 We use `Terraform` to boostrap the server.

 ## Requirements
 - Terraform CLI